OpenCyphal/nunavut/README.rst

 | community/support              | |badge_forum|_                    |
 +--------------------------------+-----------------------------------+

-Nunavut is a source-to-source compiler (transpiler) that automatically converts `UAVCAN`_ DSDL definitions into source code in a specified target programming language.
+Nunavut is a source-to-source compiler (transpiler) that automatically converts `OpenCyphal`_ DSDL definitions into source code in a specified target programming language.
 It is constructed as a template engine that exposes a `PyDSDL`_ abstract syntax tree to `Jinja2`_ templates allowing authors to generate code, schemas, metadata,